EstelleG10/BowWow-Builder-/README.md

 Our libraries and databases have all been set up on our EC2 instances.
 As a result, we will be walking through how to set up the EC2 locally.
 Please contact us if you run into any issues that we have not outlined.

 - Download the my_key.pem file on your computer with the path saved.
-- Copy the following into the terminal and _replace the string with your file path_
+- Copy the following into the terminal: **ssh -i <path to the_key.pem> ec2-user@13.58.115.85** (FOR EX: **ssh -i /Users/amy/Desktop/the_key.pem ec2-user@13.58.115.85**)
- - `ssh -i "my_key.pem file path" ec2-user@13.58.115.85`

 To run the app:

-- Connect to EC2 Instance
- On one terminal, cd into the Bowow-Builder folder
+- Once in the EC2 Instance, run: **cd project-project-group-5/Bowow-Builder/**
-- Type `python3 appp.py` in the terminal to connect to the server (at port 9000)
+- From here, run **python3 appp.py** in the terminal to connect to the server (at port 9000)
-- On another terminal, make sure to be in the Bowow-Builder folder, and type `npx expo start`
+- Finally, in a second terminal, cd into the Bowow-Builder folder, and type **npx expo start**
-- The app can then be displayed in two ways
+- The app can then be displayed in two ways:
         - Download the ExpoGo app on another device and scan the QR code
- - Connect an Android or IOS emulator and type a or i to run.
+        - Connect using an Android/IOS emulator.

 ## Codebase Structure